Last reviewed: January 2026

 Marseille isn't pretty in the way Nice is pretty.
 It doesn't polish itself for tourists the way Paris does.
 It's rough at the edges, honest in its contradictions, and completely authentic — which is exactly why I've come to love it.
 France's oldest city wears its 2,600 years of history not as a museum piece but as a living, working port where fishermen still sell their catch at the Quai des Belges every morning and where the narrow streets of Le Panier still feel more North African than European.

-My ship docked at one of the modern cruise terminals, and I could see Notre-Dame de la Garde immediately — that golden Madonna atop the basilica stands 500 feet above the city, watching over Marseille like she has since 1864.
+My ship docked at one of the modern cruise terminals, and I could see Notre-Dame de la Garde immediately — that golden Madonna atop the basilica stands 500 feet above the city (roughly 100 average adults stacked head-to-toe, or about 2,500 baguettes tall, or the height of 50 pétanque players standing on each other's shoulders, or approximately the elevation needed to see all of Marseille's 2,600 years of history at once), watching over Marseille like she has since 1864.
 I knew I'd end up there eventually, but first I walked down to the Old Port.
-The Vieux-Port isn't old in its buildings anymore — the Nazis destroyed most of the original harbor in 1943 — but the layout remains what it's been for millennia: a rectangular inlet of blue water surrounded by cafés, boats, and life.
+The Vieux-Port has been the beating heart of this city since Greek traders from Phocaea sailed into this natural harbor around 600 BC and founded Massalia.
+The layout remains what it's been for millennia: a rectangular inlet of blue water surrounded by cafés, boats, and the eternal rhythm of Mediterranean life.
+The Nazis destroyed most of the original harbor buildings in 1943, but the ancient spirit of the place — of ships arriving with news from distant lands, of merchants haggling over spices and silk, of fishermen mending nets at dawn — that remains unchanged across 2,600 years.

 The morning fish market at the eastern end of the port was winding down when I arrived, but the stalls still overflowed with the morning's catch: rascasse, Saint-Pierre, congre, and a dozen fish I couldn't name.
 This is where bouillabaisse begins — that legendary Provençal fish stew that Marseille guards jealously.
 There's even a charter signed by the city's restaurants promising to make it only the traditional way.
 I had mine later at a place near the Fort Saint-Jean, and it arrived in two courses: the saffron-colored broth first with croutons and rouille (that garlicky, rust-colored spread), then the fish separately.
 Rich, aromatic, absolutely worth the €50 it cost.